Whether on a truck or in a warehouse, all goods and the vehicles that transport them are vulnerable to theft, misuse, and more.

 Controlling the flow of tractor-trailers and other vehicles that enter and leave a warehouse or distribution facility goes beyond risk management to deliver other business advantages.
 A purpose-built fleet management system like KeyWatcher Fleet can optimize vehicle usage, saving money and improving efficiency.
 Managers can create policies to enable automatic allocation of vehicles for each driver.
 Drivers need only to enter their code and the key for their vehicle is released to them.
 In the event a specific vehicle is not be available for its booking, drivers can be notified automatically ahead of time via email or text.

-To secure the many small items such as tablets or two-way radios used in a warehouse or facility, Morse Watchmans’ AssetWatcher provides secure storage with RFID-enabled locker systems that secure and track valuable assets, supporting more than 10,000 users on a single system.
-AssetWatcher tracks who removes and replaces each asset in a system, along with when assets were placed in or taken from a locker.
-RFID technology also provides data on whether a specific asset is in the system, and if so, which locker it has been placed in.
+To secure the many small items such as tablets or two-way radios used in a warehouse or facility, Morse Watchmans’ SmartKey Locker Touch provides secure storage with electronic locker systems that secure and track valuable assets.
+SmartKey Lockers track who removes and replaces each asset in a system, such as a cell phone, along with when assets were placed in or taken from a locker.

 Securing shipping and receiving facilities, tractor-trailers, distribution centers and warehouses is vital to the economic prosperity of the U.S. supply chain.
 Controlling access to keys, goods, and other valuable items can successfully be accomplished through established, integrated, and reliable key control and asset management solutions from Morse Watchmans.